 There are many reasons you might want to use a body pillow to alleviate pain or provide support, or you may want to use one just because they can be cozy to sleep with.
 No matter what your reason, it’s important to pick a body pillow that will help you sleep better.

 If you’re shopping online, be sure to take advantage of any sleep trials that pillow brands offer, meaning you can test the pillow out at home risk-free and return it if you decide it’s not the right body pillow for you.
+If you’re overwhelmed by all the options online, be sure to check out our list of the best body pillows.

 Additionally, if you are struggling with chronic pain, illness, or any other physical issue that is interfering with your sleep, be sure to consult your doctor or another medical professional for their advice on the best ways to relieve that pain.
 Body pillows are one great option, but there are likely other methods you can try, as well.